Updated December 2022

 A follow-up study found that victims of elder abuse are twice more likely to die prematurely than people who are not victims of elder abuse.

 These are sobering facts.
-Anyone who works with elderly people in the community should be aware of the nature and symptoms of elder abuse, to protect our seniors from this growing problem.
+Anyone who works with elderly people in the community should be aware of the nature and symptoms of elder abuse in order to protect our seniors from this growing problem.

 5. Keen observation & critical thinking